rjdoug/BlaviButcher/README.md

 - npm

 ## [React - Todo List](https://github.com/BlaviButcher/react-assn3)
-Same idea as the svelte todo list, but more feature heavy
+Same idea as the svelte todo list, but more feature heavy.
 #### Used:
 - React
 - Typescript